aunshk/AI_chatbot/ReadMe.txt

 sudo yum install python3.12-devel

-#install requests (it is a popular Python library that Sends an HTTP request to the specified URL and handles the response)
+# install requests (it is a popular Python library that Sends an HTTP request to the specified URL and handles the response)
 pip3.12 install requests

+# install orjson (It is designed to provide high-performance JSON parsing and serialization (encoding and decoding))
 pip3.12 install orjson

 ## Note: if orjson failed to install then try upgrdaing the pip and try again
 	pip3.12 install --upgrade pip
 	pip3.12 install orjson

+# install gradio (an open-source Python library designed to create user interfaces (UIs) for machine learning models and data science workflows.)
 pip3.12 install gradio
 python3.12 -c "import gradio; print(gradio.__version__)"

 ##########################################################